-Check out different IT courses online here.
+Check out various online computer classes here.

 In a private computer class (or online computer tutorial), the tutor, who’ll be an expert in their field, has more time to focus on the student, their personal computer training, and the tasks they're meant to be doing.
 They’ll be completely at your service.